josdeweger-zz/SheetToObjects/README.md

 Having solved the problem of creating a custom csv/excel import (including upload, validation, mapping etc.) a couple of times, it seemed about time to make something generic and reusable.

 ## Getting Started
-There are two ways to use SheetToObjects in your code, by immediately instantiating and configuring the SheetMapper:
+There are multiple ways to use SheetToObjects in your code, by immediately instantiating and configuring the SheetMapper:

 ```
 var sheetMapper = new SheetMapper()